shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 </script>

+I chose a bar chart to represent the protein data because it clearly displays the cost per 20g of protein across different food sources, it makes it easy to compare prices at a glance and is intuitive and familiar to most viewers.
+The use of bars allows for straightforward visual comparison, highlighting differences in cost effectiveness.

 To transform the original visualization into my first draft, I used the following process based on the recommendations above: